Sara Vande Velde, FoodWIN contributor

 FutureproofedCities allows all city services to work together in one online tool to realise more climate actions and communicate them to their inhabitants.
 Fighting food waste can also be implemented as a measure (and related actions) in the tool!

 ⚠️Want to learn more?
-Enroll in our webinar on Foodwaste: Learn how cities take action on september 12th, 10 AM.
-Make sure to register here and lock a timeslot in your agenda! 🙌
+Enroll in our webinar on Foodwaste: Learn how cities take action.
+You can always re-watch it here! 🙌

 More articles like this?
 Subscribe to our newsletter for a monthly dose of inspiration.